-• Show the revision log for that folder, or show a graph of all revisions so you can see where the folder came from.

-- Export the folder to a local unversioned copy on your hard drive. - Checkout the folder to produce a local working copy on your hard drive. - Create a new folder in the repository. - Add files or folders directly to the repository. - Delete or rename the folder. - Make a copy of the folder, either to a different part of the repository, or to a working copy rooted in the same repository. - View/Edit the folder's properties. - Mark the folder for comparison.
+- Show the revision log for that folder, or show a graph of all revisions so you can see where the folder came from. - Export the folder to a local unversioned copy on your hard drive. - Checkout the folder to produce a local working copy on your hard drive. - Create a new folder in the repository. - Add unversioned files or folders directly to the repository.
+This is effectively the Subversion Import operation. - Delete or rename the folder. - Make a copy of the folder, either to a different part of the repository, or to a working copy rooted in the same repository.
+This can also be used to create a branch/tag without the need to have a working copy checked out. - View/Edit the folder's properties. - Mark the folder for comparison.
 A marked folder is shown in bold. - Compare the folder with a previously marked folder, either as a unified diff, or as a list of changed files which can then be visually diffed using the default diff tool.
 This can be particularly useful for comparing two tags, or trunk and branch to see what changed.